springboardmentor000/EnviroScan-AI/README.md

 Additional files saved:

-- scaler.pkl → for feature scaling
+- scaler.pkl → used for feature scaling
-- label_encoder.pkl → for label conversion
+- label_encoder.pkl → used for label encoding

 ---